topherchris420/resonance-flow-nexus/README.md

 - SRV practice page with guided audio playback, coordinate generation, ideogram drawing, and vocabulary.
 - Progressive Web App build output through `vite-plugin-pwa`.

-## Demo And Simulated Signals

-Some displayed signals are intentionally synthetic while the prototype evolves:

-- Signal coherence is derived from local phase, breath, harmonic, and node-stability channels.
-- Heart-rate display uses a connected Bluetooth Heart Rate sensor when available, otherwise it falls back to a local microphone-derived estimate.
-- Cognitive performance and stress regulation scores are deterministic session composites.
-- "Quantum", "biorhythm", and similar labels are visualization metaphors based on local app metrics, not scientific measurements.

 ## Privacy Notes

 - Microphone processing happens in the browser.